spring-media/Carlos/Futures/README.md

 ## License

-`Carlos Futures` is available under the MIT license.
+`Pied Piper` is available under the MIT license.
 See the LICENSE file for more info.

 ## Acknowledgements

-`Carlos Futures` internally uses:
+`Pied Piper` internally uses:

 - Some parts of `ReadWriteLock.swift` (in particular the pthread-based read-write lock) belonging to **Deferred** (available on [Github](https://github.com/bignerdranch/Deferred))